 Are trains in Vietnam on time?

-Often there is a delay and it can take up to a few hours.
-Therefore, you should not plan your flight without a significant break between train arrival and your next departure.
+So, you should not plan your trip without a significant break between train arrival and your next departure.

 Are trains in Vietnam safe?